 Attorney for DWI with Property Damage

-If you have recently been arrested for a DWI involving property damage in Harris County, you should contact an experienced defense attorney with The Gonzalez Law Group as soon as possible.
-The Gonzalez Law Group will fight to for your rights and try to get the best possible outcome for your situation.
+If you have recently been arrested for a DWI involving property damage in Harris County, you should contact an experienced defense attorney with The Gonzalez Law Group, PLLC as soon as possible.
+The Gonzalez Law Group, PLLC will fight to for your rights and try to get the best possible outcome for your situation.

 We proudly defend clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and numerous others.
-Call The Gonzalez Law Group today at (832) 530-4070 or submit your information in the online form for a free case consultation.
+Call The Gonzalez Law Group, PLLC today at (832) 530-4070 or submit your information in the online form for a free case consultation.

 Overview of DWI with Property Damage in Houston, TX

 There is no state law in Texas dedicated specifically to DWI with property damage.
 Instead, alleged offenders would be charged with two crimes: DWI and reckless damage or destruction.